-- Also happened in another 80's fantasy film, Dragonslayer, tho there it was more due to the Rule Of Cool than anything else.
+- Also happened in another 80's fantasy film, Dragonslayer, though there it was more due to the Rule of Cool than anything else.

 - The "Rite of Spring" segment of Fantasia ends with a devastating earthquake (accompanied by new mountains forming) occurring during a solar eclipse.

-- Tomb Raider.
+- Lara Croft: Tomb Raider.
 The Big Bad's plan involves an astronomical conjunction of every planet in the solar system, which also includes a solar eclipse.

 - Dragonball Evolution: "We have to get the Dragon Balls before the eclipse."
 The very words that made the internet go "NOOOOOOOOOOOOOOOOO!!!!"